-Microbiological Indicator/Index for Recreation Use (Surface Water) Criterion/Threshold Escherichia coli $\leq$ 410 colonies/100mL mg/L - milligrams per liter; μg/L - micrograms per liter; su - standard units; NTU - nephelometric turbidity units
+Microbiological Indicator/Index for Recreation Use (Surface Water) Criterion/Threshold Escherichia coli ≤ 410 colonies/100mL

 Table 4.
 Other indicators with water quality criteria/thresholds used by the Status and Trend Networks for aquatic life use

 This is a two-column table.
 Column 1 lists the indicator/index and Column 2 lists the water quality criterion/threshold.